 We are a humble group at The Variable.
 It’s part of our Southern upbringing, I guess.
 Our head of strategy would be reluctant to tell you that she founded the world’s first marketing to women organization for a global holding company.
 Our media director would be loathe to tell you the hundreds of brands he’s planned and bought media for, or that he ran the media department for one of the largest agencies in the country.
 Our social media director would never mention how she grew an LA social agency from 5 to 500 people and our associate director of operations would never brag about how she single-handedly figured out how to create a beverage company!
 But we might brag just a little bit right now.
 Because The Variable was founded on the belief that advertising is only effective when it is grounded in innovation and focused on people.
-So to be recognized as an Ad Age Small Agency of the Year three times and to be named a Fast Company 100 Best Workplaces for Innovators is our version of three Oscars and an Emmy.
+So to be recognized as an Ad Age Small Agency of the Year three times, to be named a Fast Company 100 Best Workplaces for Innovators and a Forbes Best Startup is our version of three Oscars, an Emmy and a Grammy.
 So we’re proud.
 It’s validation that we’re doing something pretty special and proof that mid-market companies can punch above their weight, big time.
 Our success is due to our crazy-talented people and to the fact that we’ve been able to lean on innovation to get ahead of most of the advertising industry curveballs.

 This isn’t just happening in our business.
 People everywhere are longing for a personal touch.
 They want to be a big fish in a small pond.
 They want customization, not commoditization.
 They want THEIR plan, not A plan.
 From the very beginning, we’ve seen no value in growth for growth’s sake.
 We want to work with people we like.
 People who value the work we bring them and want a business partner (and not in the bullshit “partner” kind of way).
 We want to be truly invested in their successes.
 And benefit when they do.
 Hard to get that type of incentive alignment from a holding company.